CRECKMODELING/Kinetic-Mechanisms/Liquid-Phase/Plastics/PET/README.md

 theoretical approaches for aromatic esters.

 To cite the Kinetic Mechanisms refer to the following publication:
-- **Locaspi, Andrea et al.** "Kinetic modelling and experimental investigation of PolyEthylene Terephthalate pyrolysis" Chemical Engineering Journal **Under Review**
+- **Locaspi, Andrea et al.** "A lumped kinetic model and experimental investigation of Poly(Ethylene Terephthalate) condensed-phase pyrolysis" Chemical Engineering Journal **Under Review**

-The mechanism is described in detailed in the PhD thesis:
-- **Locaspi Andrea**, "A lumped condensed-phase kinetic model for plastic waste thermochemical recycling", Politecnico di Milano, 2024

 ## Mechanism description

 For all mechanisms, the starting polymer at room temperature is described by the species P-COPhCO-P and P-OCCO-P, which represent the terephthalic and glycol moieties of the amorphous polymer (present in equimolar ratios).
+The present mechanism considers a single condensed pseudo-phase and models char as liquid-phase species.
+Mechanisms considering two condensed phases can be provided upon request.
+Compared to the mechanisms for the other polymers, phase-change is considered separatedly and not pseudo-reaction is introduced.
 Polymer and char species species in OpenSMOKE++ are required to be defined in gas-phase as well but do not have physical meaning.

 In each folder are present the standard CHEMKIN files (gas kinetics, liquid kinetics, thermodynamics, transport) and a sub-folder of LiquidProperties.